3 minute read.

 100,000,000.
 Yes, it’s a really big number—and you helped make it happen.
 We’d like to say thank you to all our members, without your commitment and contribution we would not be celebrating this significant milestone.
 It really is no small feat.

 To help put this number into context; the National Museum of China has just over 1 million artifacts, the British Library has around 25 million books, Napster has 40 million tracks, and Wikidata currently contains 50 million+ items.

-And within these content types, more than 69 million records have full-text links, 31 million+ have license information and 3 million+ contain some kind of funding information.
+And within these record types, more than 69 million records have full-text links, 31 million+ have license information and 3 million+ contain some kind of funding information.
 An overview of these and other Crossref vital statistics is available on our dashboard.

 Our recently-launched participation reports allow anyone to see the metadata Crossref has.
 It’s a valuable education tool for publishers, institutions and other service providers looking to understand the availability of the metadata they have registered with us.

 Through an itemized dashboard Participation Reports allows you to monitor the metadata you are registering, even if this work is done by a third party or another department.
 You can see for yourself where your gaps are, and what you could improve upon.
 Next to each metadata element, there’s a short definition, letting you know more about it, and—crucially—what practical steps you can take to improve the score.

 The dashboard provides the percentage counts across ten key metadata elements: References, ORCID iDs, Funder Registry IDs, Funding award numbers, Crossmark metadata, License URLs, Text-mining links, Similarity Check URLs, and Abstracts.

 And not only can you see your own metadata—the dashboard enables you to view the registered metadata of all our 11,076 members.

 How are these 100 Million content records being used?